-No, the UG does not have an open access fund at the moment.
-However, submitting authors affiliated with the UG and the UMCG can publish their articles open access in thousands of journals for free or with significant discounts on the Article Processing Charges (APCs) thanks to a series of agreements between the Association of Universities in the Netherlands (VSNU) and major academic publishers.
+Additionally, submitting authors affiliated with the UG and the UMCG can publish their articles open access in thousands of journals for free or with significant discounts on the Article Processing Charges (APCs) thanks to a series of agreements between the Universities of the Netherlands (UNL) and major academic publishers.
 Authors are responsible for covering the costs of open access publication in journals that are not part of these agreements.

 Most research funding organizations, including NWO and the European Commission, require publications resulting from their grants to be published open access.

 The SHERPA Juliet database provides information on funding organizations’ policies and their requirements on open access, publication and data archiving.

 In September 2018, a group of European research funding bodies known as cOAlition S (which includes NWO and ZonMw) launched Plan S. According to Plan S, scholarly publications that result from research funded by grants from cOAlition S member organizations must be published via compliant open access journals or platforms, or made immediately available through open access repositories.

 When you submit an article to a traditional journal, you may have to transfer your copyright by signing a ‘copyright transfer agreement’.
 When you publish in open access journals, you retain the copyright.
 Open access articles are published under public copyright licenses (such as Creative Commons licenses).
 This means that you retain the copyright and indicate (by way of license) what others may do with the article.